 At Linda Lowe Daycare, your toddler’s day will be filled with engaging activities that promote learning and discovery.
-Whether it’s filling a cup at the water table, stacking blocks, playing with puppets, or simply cuddling with a book, your toddler will learn as he/she plays.
+Whether it’s filling a cup at the water table, stacking blocks, playing with puppets, or sitting quietly with a book, your toddler will learn as he/she plays.

-Active Play Area: An indoor climber and tumble mats give the toddlers fun ways to practice large muscle control while inside.
+Active Play Area: Tumble mats give the toddlers fun ways to practice large muscle control while inside.
 A large, fenced outdoor yard a joins the classroom for easy accessibility.
 Outdoors, the

 children have grass areas or sand areas, where they can continue exploring and discovering.